 Subscribe to our newsletter, Easy Money and get the latest expert financial guidance for families, including tips on budgeting & saving.

-Begin preparing as soon as possible.
+For starters, begin preparing as soon as possible.
 Sit down with your partner and start mapping out a financial plan.
 Talking about money is something many couples don’t do, but it’s important to be on the same page.

 “There’s definitely conflicting goals when a family has a child with special needs.
 It’s really important to be on the same page with those goals,” said Alexandria Nadworny, special needs financial planning specialist at Shepherd Financial Partners.
 “The first priority is to make sure the parents are financially secure.”